faucetsdn/NetworkML/networkml/trained_models/README.md

 # Machine Learning Models in NetworkML

 ## Overview
+TODO: needs a rewrite
 NetworkML performs two separate classifications: role identification and anomaly detection.
 Role identification uses either a one-layer neural network or random forests.
 Anomaly detection uses stochastic outlier selection.

 ### One-layer Neural Network
+TODO: needs a rewrite
 This technique uses a neural network with one hidden layer to do multi-label classification of device role.
 For further information on neural networks, see Francois Chollet's "Deep Learning with Python" published by Manning